Vermont has legalized sports betting, becoming the 38th state to do so.

 Vermont targeting early 2024 sports betting launch

-Language in the Vermont sports betting bill lays out a timeline that requires a sports betting market to be launched in 2024.
-Some in the Vermont legislature believe it could be as early as January, in time for the NFL playoffs and 2024 Super Bowl.
+Language in the Vermont sports betting bill lays out a timeline that requires a sports betting market to be launched in January 2024, in time for the NFL playoffs and 2024 Super Bowl.

-The bill has passed in the Vermont House and was approved by the State Senate.
-If Scott signs the bill, it would permit as many as three commercial sports betting operators in Vermont.
+The bill in Vermont permits as many as six commercial sports betting operators.
 Top companies in the industry, including DraftKings, which is based in Boston, have expressed a desire to operate in Vermont.

 According to the 2020 US Census, Vermont has a population about 10% of Massachusetts, at less than 650,000.
 The city of Boston has a larger population than the entire state of Vermont.
 Therefore, it seems unlikely that Vermont will be a large sports betting market, but it will bring legalized and regulated sports wagering to a new jurisdiction in New England.

 The Vermont bill calls for bettors to be at least 21 or older to wager, the same as Massachusetts.
-It would also permit college sports betting, including events involving Vermont schools.
+It also permits college sports betting, including events involving Vermont schools.

 Since Massachusetts gaming regulations prohibit betting on collegiate events involving in-state schools, it’s possible some bettors in Massachusetts could choose to go north to wager on Boston College or other schools.